-Balance B/F Transfers in/Out £m Transfers in/Out Balance C/F

-1 April £m 2111 £m 31 March £m
+Trans General Balances Balance B/F 1 April £m Transfers in/Out £m Expected Use £m Balance C/F 31 March £m

-General Balances

 2016/17 Opening Balance 6.701 6.701

 Less Risk Assessed -2.500 -2.500

 Add transfers to Gen Bals 1.368 1.368

 Add underspending 2016/17 3.000 3.000

-Less ESMCP & EMR contributions -1.200 -1.200
+Less ESMCP & EMR

+contributions -1.200 -1.200

 Less MTFP Deficits -0.254 -0.254

 2016/17 Closing Balance 7.114

-2017/18 7.114 -0.069 7.045
+2017/18 7.114 0.000 7.114

-2018/19 7.045 -0.542 6.503

-2019/20 6.503 -1.021 5.898
+2018/19 7.114 -0.513 6.601

+2019/20 6.601 -0.991 6.026

-- 4.7 Included in its general reserves and balances is the 2016/17 forecast underspending of £3m, in line with the 2nd Quarter Financial Report presented to the Finance and Audit Committee, largely resulting mainly from difficulties in recruiting and retaining corporate staff to the desired staffing levels, which is now in a stronger position.
+- 4.7 Included in general reserves and balances is the 2016/17 forecast underspending of £3m, in line with the 2nd Quarter Financial Report presented to the Finance and Audit Committee, largely resulting mainly from difficulties in recruiting and retaining corporate staff to the desired staffing levels, which is now in a stronger position.
 The impact of this provides some flexibility in use of balances to deliver future efficiency savings and enhance service provision. - 4.8 The predicted level of underspend for 2016/17, is unprecedented and is therefore not anticipated to occur in the future.
-Wholetime staffing resources are now closer to establishment, with 20 new firefighters (including four former apprentices) and six new firefighter apprentices joining the Service during 2016/17. - 4.9 With an increase of just under 2% in the Fire Precept Band D for 2017/18 and the next two years, then our forecast budget gap can be met from general balances.
-This reduces the level of general balances to just under £5.9m by March 2020.
+Wholetime staffing resources are now closer to establishment, with 20 new firefighters (including four former apprentices) and six new firefighter apprentices joining the Service during 2016/17. - 4.9 With an increase of just under 2% for 2017/18 and the next two years, then our forecast budget gap can be met from general balances that we have available.
+This reduces the level of general balances to just over £6m by March 2020.

-- 4.10 The level of general balances allows flexibility and provide opportunities for further transformation and provides the ability to address issues and concerns that will help alleviate pressures and potential risks on the revenue budget: - On-going annual capital investment beyond 2017/18, as grant funding for capital purposed has ceased. - The Authority has a property maintenance requirement to address of approximately £3m. - The impact of the replacement national radios and communication system known as the Emergency Services Mobile Communications Programme (ESMCP) is evolving and as yet it is not clear if there will be any additional costs to the Service. - The Home Office now has responsibility for the Fire Service and it is not clear how this will affect the funding mechanism for fire, in particular its impact on Business Rates funding. - We have an ageing workforce, predominantly retained duty system (RDS) based staffing model through the rurality of Dorset and Wiltshire and vacancy management is a significant issue for the Service. - Sustainability of the RDS (on-call) is becoming more significant as the number of calls reduces. - The sustainability of our youth intervention initiatives, including salamander, troubled families, SPARC, cadets and Prince's Trust, is at risk due to pressures on partnership funding. - The Authority has indicated that it wishes to support further apprentices.
-The cost of 4 apprentices, is approximately £80k-£100k per year. - 4.11 The other two options for the level of Fire Precept (i.e. 1% (Option 2) and 0% (Option 3) increases in 2017/18) would also require additional use of reserves and balances and mean increased ongoing base budget deficits rising to £1.4m and £1.8m respectively by the end of 2019/20.
+4.10 The level of general balances allows flexibility and provide opportunities for further transformation and provides the ability to address issues and concerns that will help alleviate pressures and potential risks on the revenue budget:

+- On-going annual capital investment beyond 2017/18, as grant funding for capital purposed has ceased - The Authority has a property maintenance requirement to address of approximately £3m. - The impact of the replacement national radios and communication system known as the Emergency Services Mobile Communications Programme (ESMCP) is evolving and as yet it is not clear if there will be any additional costs to the Service - The Home Office now has responsibility for the Fire Service and it is not clear how this will affect the funding mechanism for fire, in particular its impact on Business Rates funding - We have an ageing workforce, predominantly retained duty system (RDS) based staffing model through the rurality of Dorset and Wiltshire and vacancy management is a significant issue for the Service - Sustainability of the RDS (on-call) is becoming more significant as the number of calls reduces - The sustainability of our youth intervention initiatives, including salamander, troubled families, SPARC, cadets and Prince's Trust, is at risk due to pressures on partnership funding - The Authority has indicated that it wishes to support further apprentices.
+The cost of 4 firefighter apprentices, is approximately £80k-£100k per year - 4.11 The other two options for the level of fire precept (i.e. 1% (Option 2) and 0% (Option 3) increases in 2017/18) would require additional use of reserves and balances and mean increased estimated ongoing base budget deficits rising to £1.375m and £1.766m by the end of 2019/20.